This recipe for basic butter cookies is so versatile. It can be scooped, rolled, sliced, pressed, or cut out with cookie cutters!

 Are butter cookies and shortbread cookies the same?

 Butter cookies are actually better than shortbread cookies!
-The main difference between the two is the amount of sugar and the bake temperature.
+The main difference between the two is the amount of sugar and the baking temperature.

 Butter cookies have more sugar and bake at a higher temperature than shortbread cookies.
 They don’t crumble and the dough is extremely versatile.